blockwell-ai/docs/docs/apiminer/quickstart.md

 ![token balance](./img/token-balance.png)

-In Params, change the `address` value to match your second account's address.
+In Params, set the `address` value to match your second account's address.

 Hit Send.
 The response is as follows: